-We have many talented Certificate Program graduates well trained in all areas of makeup artistry located throughout Oregon and Washington.
-Please contact us or fill out the below Hire a Makeup Artist form if you are interested in hiring a makeup artist or collaborating with The Art of Makeup School.
+We have many talented Certificate Program graduates well trained in all areas of makeup artistry located throughout Oregon, Washington and beyond.
+Please contact us or fill out the below Hire a Makeup Artist form if you are interested in retaining a makeup artist or collaborating with The Art of Makeup School.

 Through a network of industry relationships, The Art of Makeup assists student certificate program graduates obtain work and experience through exclusive membership on the AofM Job Board.
 Login required via designated username or email address for AofM graduates only.
 Please contact us for additional info.

 Working as a Makeup Artist